 Supply chain execution: Execution puts your optimization plan into action.
 Once implemented, your optimization solutions can help you monitor real-time supply chain activities and supplier performance and make adjustments as needed.

-Promotes consistent purchasing procedures across teams and locations
+Consistent purchasing procedures across teams and locations

-Enables the enforcement of internal policies through custom purchasing rules and budgets
+Enforcement of internal policies through custom purchasing rules and budgets

 Because total cost of ownership considers the entire supply chain process, it can be one of the most crucial metrics to consider when trying to decide where to optimize your supply chain.
 The metric covers direct and indirect costs associated with using a product or service, including expenses related to acquisition, maintenance, disposal, and sustainability.

-By reducing complexity in the manufacturing and logistics processes, modular products can lower costs, increase supply chain flexibility, and streamline operations.
 Their smaller, standardized, interchangeable design makes them easier to handle and reusable across product variants, minimizing the need for separate production lines.
 Since modular designs use preexisting components across products, they also simplify inventory management and accelerate time-to-market.

 You can align your procurement and responsible purchasing strategies by: